Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 ### Historical ticker price & volume - Timeseries

-One of the important use cases of financial industry is to track and get the deeper insights from the historic stock price and the volume traded each trading day.
+One of the important use cases of the financial industry is to track and get deeper insights from the historical stock price and the volume traded each trading day.
-Timeseries data structure provided by Redis provides a real-time data-structure using which we can achieve on-demand access to the pricing data at any point in time.
+Time series data structure provided by Redis provides a real-time data structure using which we can achieve on-demand access to the pricing data at any point in time.

 Component diagram:

 ![report.png](files/images/report.png)

-Sequence of steps:
+The sequence of steps:

 1. Install the pre-requisites